Stetsed/NVIDIA-Single-GPU-Passthrough/README.md

 Compared to my previous guide this was ALOT easier as I found that driver unloading is not required(Suprise), and overall after doing a bunch of messing around I was able to get this script to a state where it worked evertime and I have been using it since.

-Now to run it all you do is SSH into your PC via another device, and then run "Sudo ./Start.sh", and then "virsh -c qemu:///system" and then do "start (name of VM)" and your done the VM will now startup
+Now to run it all you do is SSH into your PC via another device, and then run "Sudo ./Start.sh", and then "virsh -c qemu:///system" and then do "start (name of VM)" and your done the VM will now startup.
+You can also setup Libvirt Hooks which make it so the script will run when the machine is started not requiring an SSH session.

 # Credits